 - Use of suitable alloyed filler metals to obtain such mechanical properties in the welded material as will meet the requirements.

-- Humidity should be excluded during welding to ensure low hydrogen contents in the weld metal in order to prevent cold cracking.
+- Humidity should be excluded during welding to ensure low hydrogen contents in the weld metal to prevent cold cracking.
 Therefore, filler metals and zones to be welded should be thoroughly dried.

-- Choice of adequate thermal cycles during welding to obtain controlled cooling rates in the weld metal and the heat affected zone in order to reach the required mechanical properties.
+- Choice of adequate thermal cycles during welding to obtain controlled cooling rates in the weld metal and the heat-affected zone to reach the required mechanical properties.
 Controlled cooling rates are feasible through limited heat input.